The difference between CSV and XLS formats

 In the corporate world, competition for higher positions is exclusive in-house.
 However, once you decide to enter the wild jungles of freelancing, the fight for survival becomes even more fierce.
 Essentially, you’re going against millions of remote workers around the world.
 Now, if you want a good roof over your head and you want to keep buying nice things for your dogs, then you need to become a jack of all trades.

 Now, before you can boast about having a Lean Six Sigma black belt, there is one skill you need to master.
 You must know the ropes around Excel.
 Whether you’re a freelance accounting professional, bookkeeper, data scientist, or reports analyst, Excel will be an indispensable part of your work.
 Even remote workers from other industries use it to monitor their finances.
-Unless you’re using a task tracking program like Traqq, you might be using Excel to create your timesheets.
+Unless you’re using a task tracking program, you might be using Excel to create your time tracking spreadsheets.
 Indeed, the app offers a wide range of practical uses.

 You may be doing your tasks as usual when all of a sudden, a client sends you a file containing important data.
 However, you wonder why it’s in the .csv format.
 While a .csv file is not as popular as other Excel document formats like .xls and .xlsx, a lot of people still use it.
 In some instances, files that are available for download from the Internet are in CSV format.
 Despite that, most Excel users try to avoid this file format, especially since the data looks less appealing in it.

 Don’t return that CSV file to your client out of frustration!
 You don’t need to pull your hair out figuring out what to do with it.
 In this post, we are going to show you the difference between CSV and XLS files.

 What Is a CSV File?